|

 In some area calculations, columns and building services shafts shall

-a space calculation point of view.
-This function is accomplished
+calculation point of view.
+This function is accomplished differently in

 Although ONUMA is more focused on the data related to the